Generate Manifest and Package Artifacts¶

 Prerequisites: Obtain Heat/ENV files and other files required for onboarding.
 The requirements are found in the following document.

-Put the Heat, ENV, nested Heat, and other files used by get-file in templates in a directory.
+Put the Heat, ENV, nested Heat, and other files used by get-file in templates in a directory on a host, which supports python.

 - The base Heat should include “base” in the name.